airbytehq/airbyte/docs/architecture/airbyte-specification.md

 * Messages not wrapped in the `AirbyteMessage` will be ignored.
 * Each message must be on its own line.
 Multiple messages _cannot_ be sent on the same line.
 * Each message must but serialize to a json object that is exactly 1 line.
 The json objects cannot be serialized across multiple lines.

+## Recognition
+We have been heavily inspired by Singer.io's [specification](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md#singer-specification) and would like to acknowledge how some of their choices have helped us bootstrap.